 The purpose of this program is to develop and maintain a diversified system of park and landscape facilities in a neat, clean and well-repaired condition, and operated in a friendly, courteous and equitable manner for the use and enjoyment of the public.
 The City of Eureka has six community park facilities which include Halvorsen Park, Cooper Gulch Park, Hartman/ Kennedy ball fields, Sequoia Park, Sequoia Park Garden and the Sequoia Park Zoo.
-There are seven neighborhood park facilities including Carson Park, Hammond Park, Lundbar Hills Park, Highland Park, Ross Park, Clara Mae Berry Park and 20-30 Park.
+There are seven neighborhood park facilities including Carson Park, Hammond Park, Lundbar Hills Park, Highland Park, Ross Park, Clara May Berry Park and 20-30 Park.
 Myrtle Grove Cemetery is included in the Park Facilities Program.
-The Parks Division maintain forty-two landscape facilities, twenty-four parking lots and one thousand four hundred (1,400) street trees throughout the City of Eureka.
+The Parks Division maintain 42 landscape facilities, 24 parking lots and 1,400 street trees throughout the City of Eureka.

-Opened December 19, 2009 at the Cooper Recreation facility.
+Eureka Skate Park - Opened December 19, 2009 at the Cooper Gulch Recreation facility.

 Greg Ausburn, Parks Maintenance Supervisor; email@example.com, (707) 441-4226